dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 ### Source code can also be found on Github

 The source code examples that I am writing about in this post as well as my [many other posts on threejs](/categories/three-js/) can be found in [my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-capsule-geometry).
+This is also where I keep notes I what I might want to do next in any and all possible future edits of this post.

 ### Version Numbers matter